Common Problems with Your Ductwork

 Mold and mildew are the enemies of virtually any homeowner because they can cause some extremely unpleasant odors and even health problems.
 And to make matters worse, mold spores are present in the air all around us, and conditions that encourage mold growth can be found pretty easily, especially in air ducts that are constructed of organic material like wood or drywall and see a lot of moisture.

-Getting rid of mold can be a hassle but the best way is to have your ducts cleaned professionally by a Sarasota HVAC professional.
-Professionals are equipped with the right tools to make the job much easier and can coat the inside of your ducts with an antimicrobial coating that prevents the mold from taking root and multiplying again.
+Getting rid of mold can be a hassle but HVAC professionals are equipped with the right tools to make the job much easier.
+Air duct work replacement can solve mold problems by replacing the old, moldy ducts with new ductwork.

 Air Leaks